Federal Triangle: Labor issues during 1930s construction

 Labor-management troubles occurred throughout construction of the initial seven buildings in the Federal Triangle complex in the 1920s and 1930s.
 Much of Washington, D.C.'s, construction workforce was unionized many years before the project began.
 All the building contractors employed by the federal government signed three-year contracts with the major labor unions representing their workers in September 1929, in the hope that this would eliminate any disruptions during the building program.
 But this hope proved false.

-The first problem occurred in July 1930, when the lathers union struck to win a $2 per day (16.7 percent) pay increase, halting work for a short period of time on the Archives, Interstate Commerce, Justice, Labor, and Post Office sites.
+The first problem occurred in July 1930, when the lathers union went on strike to win a $2 per day (16.7 percent) pay increase, halting work for a short period of time on the Archives, Interstate Commerce, Justice, Labor, and Post Office sites.
 A second strike occurred in late summer 1931 over a new federal wage law.
-The Davis-Bacon Act was passed by Congress and signed into law by President Hoover on March 3, 1931.
-On August 4, 1931, painters working on the Internal Revenue building struck, arguing that out-of-town workers were being imported into the city to work on the building and being paid $5-to-$7 a day rather than the prevailing local wage rate of $11 a day.
+The Davis–Bacon Act was passed by Congress and signed into law by President Hoover on March 3, 1931.

+On August 4, 1931, painters working on the Internal Revenue building went on strike, arguing that out-of-town workers were being imported into the city to work on the building and being paid $5-to-$7 a day rather than the prevailing local wage rate of $11 a day.
 Both the Treasury and Labor Departments stepped in to arbitrate the strike.
 The dispute was settled a few days later when the Labor Department found that the contractor had paid the correct wages, and that no workers were being paid overtime.

 The construction project's labor troubles worsened in 1933.
 With the Depression deepening, contractors were pressing for a 27.3 percent wage cut with their unions, particularly the carpenters' union.
 On January 6, 1933, a fire swept through the upper floors of the unfinished ICC building.
 The fire was ruled arson and a "disgruntled carpenter" was suspected.
 Two weeks later, the operating engineers and steamfitters unions engaged in a jurisdictional strike against one another, stopping work at the Post Office construction site, but the AFL intervened and arbitrated a solution to the dispute.

-The earlier wage dispute, however, had not been resolved, and by February a general strike among all unionized workers at the Federal Triangle complex seemed likely.
+The earlier wage dispute had not been resolved, and by February a general strike among all unionized workers at the Federal Triangle complex seemed likely.
 Employers said they would fire all unionized workers if a strike occurred and replace them with strikebreakers.
 The two sides agreed to let the Treasury Department arbitrate their dispute, and on February 13 the government ruled in favor of the unions—averting a job action.
-The employers went to court, and in April 1933 the carpenters agreed to the 27.3 percent wage cut.
+The employers went to court, and in April 1933 the carpenters union agreed to the 27.3 percent wage cut.